ilmax/site/content/posts/k3s-raspberry-dns/index.md

     websecure: null         # Do not enable the HTTPS listener, due to the reason explained above
 ```

-Now we can install update the Traefik installation using the following command:
+Now we can update the Traefik installation using the following command:

 ```sh
 helm upgrade --install --namespace=traefik traefik traefik/traefik --values=traefikvalues.yml